-- No previous experience in German?
-GER 1130 is the correct course. - Some previous experience learning German in High School or other institution?
-Contact the Undergraduate Coordinator (Dr. Will Hasty (Links to an external site.)) to take the placement exam and enroll in the appropriate German language course.
+- Prerequisite: GER 1130 or the equivalent. - If you have some previous experience learning German in High School or other institution and are unsure about your placement in this course, please contact the Undergraduate Coordinator for German (Dr. Will Hasty (Links zu einer externen Website)) to take the placement test and enroll in the appropriate German language course.